opentx/opentx-taranis-manual/model-setup-examples/basic-elevon.md

 You usually see this sort of configuration on tailless aircraft.

-A good example of this is an aircraft known asa "flying wing".
+A good example of this is an aircraft known as a "flying wing".

 ![](/assets/flying-wing.jpg)